letsencrypt/website/content/en/upcoming-features.md

 We are planning to add support for validating and including IP addresses in certificates.

+# Completed Features

 ## ECDSA Root and Intermediates

+* Enabled: September XX, 2020

 Currently Let's Encrypt only signs end-entity certificates with RSA intermediates.
 Let's Encrypt will generate an ECDSA root and intermediates which can be used to sign end-entity certificates.

-# Completed Features

 ## Multi-Perspective Validation